pngwn/utils/README.md

 Simple utility functions for when you need a simple utility function.
 Tree shakeable and stuff.

 They don't handle all edge cases but are mostly sufficient.
+I add them as I need them.

 ## Install